Are you choosing Happy Chickens?

-The issue: trapped in oversized bodies
+Trapped in oversized bodies

-- Exhausted, they struggle to walk and often become lame
+Exhausted, they struggle to walk and often become lame.

-- Many develop heart conditions making them even more inactive and prone to metabolic problems.
+Many develop heart conditions making them even more inactive and prone to metabolic problems.

-- High body weight causes their muscles to degenerate – which also reduces the quality of the meat
+High body weight causes their muscles to degenerate – which also reduces the quality of the meat.

-The solution: a natural, healthy size
+A natural, healthy size

 Choosing slower growing breeds means: